sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/repositories.md

 Export the following environment variables for the next steps.

 - `DEPLOY_REPO_NAME`: name of the deployment repository
-  - `deploy-sourcegraph` for Kubernetes with Kustomize deployment
+  - `deploy-sourcegraph-k8s` for Kubernetes with Kustomize deployment
-  - `deploy-sourcegraph` for Docker and Docker Compose deployment
+  - `deploy-sourcegraph-docker` for Docker and Docker Compose deployment
 - `DEPLOY_GITHUB_USERNAME`: the account name that is hosting the empty repository created in step 1
 - `PRIVATE_DEPLOY_REPO_NAME`: default to the same name as $DEPLOY_REPO_NAME
 - `SOURCEGRAPH_VERSION`: latest version number of Sourcegraph